erf/console/README.md

-# A minimal library for writing console apps in dart
+# Minimal lib for interactive console apps in dart

-Abstract away some vt-100 escape codes and dart io
+Abstract away some vt-100 escape codes and dart.io

+Mostly for myself to learn and have fun with

 Features